Volgograd State Medical University: Teaching

 Postgraduate training is provided by different colleges of the University; it is available in the following areas: Allergology and Immunology, Cardiology, Clinical Pharmacology, Endocrinology, Family Medicine, Gastroenterology, Gynecology and Obstetrics, Infectious Diseases, Maxillofacial Surgery, Neurology, Oncology, Surgical Dentistry, Ophthalmology, Orthodontics, Otolaryngology, Pathological Anatomy, Paediatrics, Phthisiology, Preventive Dentistry, Prosthodontics, Psychiatry, Pulmonology, Radiotherapy, Dermatology, ST Diseases, Social Hygiene and Public Health, Sports Medicine and Occupational Medicine, Pedodontics, Surgery of Children, Surgery, Therapy (Internal Medicine), Traumatology and Orthopaedics, Urology.
 There are 4 varieties of post-diploma training: Internship, Residency, and Postgraduate training for Ph.D.
 The course of studies at the Internship is for 1 year.
 After graduation the Specialization Certificate is provided.
 The course of studies at the Residency is 2 years.
 After graduation the Specialist Certificate is provided.
 The course of studies at the Ph.D. is from 3 to 5 years.
 Following the thesis completion the scientific degree Ph.D.
 (Medicine) is granted.
-Volgograd State Medical University offers MBBS in English for foreign students.